Understanding Available ESSER Funding

 In three allocations, ESSER made nearly $200 billion available to local school districts to use for programs designed to enable students to get back on track physically, emotionally, socially and academically after many schools transitioned to remote learning at the height of the pandemic.
 A significant portion of ESSER funding remains unspent, and the time to do that is running out.

-Any ESSER funding that hasn’t been spent by Sept.
-30, 2024 must be returned to the U.S. Department of Education.
+Any ESSER funding that hasn’t been allocated by Sept.
+30, 2024 and spent by Jan.
+31, 2025 must be returned to the U.S. Department of Education.

 ESSER Amounts and Spend-by Deadlines